 Instructions

 2. Preheat oven to 375 degrees and move oven rack to lower third of oven.
 Wipe side of cake pan with butter or spray with organic cooking spray.
-Cut parchment paper into a circle and place it in the bottom of the pan, sprinkle with generously with organic granulated sugar (or lankanto monk fruit sweetener if making the low carb version).
+Measure and cut parchment paper into a circle and place it in the bottom of the pan, sprinkle the paper very generously with organic granulated sugar (or the low carb sweetener of your choice).
 Set aside.

-5. Use a stand or hand mixer to beat eggs and sugar (or stevia) until they become a little fluffy (4-5 minutes)
+5. Use a stand or hand mixer to beat eggs and sugar (or low carb option sweetener) until they become a little fluffy (4-5 minutes)

 6. Add almond meal, baking powder, orange puree and vanilla, beat another 60 seconds